Exact many-body wavefunction of the Kondo model with time-dependent interaction strength: Mapping to quantum Knizhnik-Zamolodchikov equation

 where $p(t)$ is an arbitrary periodic function of period $L$, and the parameter $\lambda$ sets the characteristic timescale over which the spin-exchange interaction varies.
 It is related to the step size $\kappa$, the crossing parameter $c$, and the system size $L$ via

 In particular, setting $p(t) \equiv 0$, which corresponds to a linear mapping $g(z) = \kappa z / (cL)$ to the qKZ variables, yields

 This provides a concrete example of a time-dependent spin-exchange coupling for which the nonstationary Schr\"odinger equation for the Kondo Hamiltonian is exactly solvable.
 Other examples can be generated by including a nonzero periodic part in Eq.~\eqref{Jgeneral}.
+As mentioned before, in the limit $\lambda\rightarrow \infty$, the above time-dependent interaction strength reduces to $J(t)=C/(a+t)$, the case previously studied in \cite{Parmesh1}.
 Finally, note that the coupling $J(t)$---and hence the time-dependent Kondo Hamiltonian and the resulting wavefunction---depends on the step size $\kappa$ and the crossing parameter $c$ only through their ratio $\kappa/c$.
 Therefore, without loss of generality, we may set $\kappa = 1$.

 Observe that we require only a particular solution of~\eref{heq} to perform the mapping to the qKZ equations.
 First, let us determine the function $\phi(z)$ in terms of $g(z)$.
 Using~\esref{phase} and~\re{gJ1}, we find